latimercaleb/java-practice/JavaNotes.md

 - Retrieve bean from Spring container

-In the class file marked for configuration you can extract and manipulate beans at the code level.
+In the class file marked for configuration you can extract and manipulate beans at the code level, dependency injection must be done manually.

+Process:
+- Make method to expose bean using `@Bean`
+- Inject Dependencies
+- Read spring config class
+- Retrieve bean

 ## Spring MVC